marxjohnson/bfwl/_posts/2024-05-29-bruce-dickinson-gig-review.md

 It was late 2023 when the Skunkworks Facebook group first heard rumblings of The Mandrake Project, a new solo album from Bruce and long-time collaborator Roy Z. As soon as the tour was announced, I jumped at the chance.
 The tickets seemed pricey, but for my first (and probably last) chance to see a Bruce solo show?
 It was worth a bit over the odds.
 The venue was to be The Kentish Town Forum, a smallish venue I'd been to many times before.

+The set opened with, in my opinion, the only choice for such a comeback.
+Accident of Birth, the title track of Bruce's fourth album.
+The refrain of "Welcome home, it's been too long, we've missed you" was a sentiment shared by everyone in the room.
+I had expected what followed to largely consist of new songs, with a few classics thrown in for good measure.
+While I wouldn't have minded this, I was pleasantly surprised that this wasn't the case.